+We've looked on this blog at what is a headless CMS.
 But what exactly is a hybrid headless, and how are brands utilizing these hybrid headless solutions?

 Hybrid headless is a fancy name for a simple concept: a full CMS, with a full-featured UX, that also serves its content via REST API, and manages clean, presentation-independent content.